-According to CSSF Circular 14/592, efficient portfolio management techniques can be used for the Fund.
-These include all forms of derivative transactions, including total return swaps, as well as securities financing transactions, specifically securities lending transactions and repurchase agreement transactions.
+According to CSSF Circular 14/592 and the Money Market Funds Regulation, efficient portfolio management techniques can be used for the Fund.
+These include all forms of derivative transactions, including total return swaps, as well as securities financing transactions, specifically repurchase agreement transactions and reverse repurchase agreement transactions.
 Such securities financing transactions may be used for the Fund, as further provided for in the special section of the Sales Prospectus.
 Securities financing transactions other than the aforementioned types, such as margin-lending transactions, buy-sell-back transactions and sell-buy-back transactions, are currently not used.
 Should the Management Company make use of these types of securities financing transactions in future, the Sales Prospectus shall be amended accordingly.